mayasharma2110/Name-the-element/README.md

 For the navbar and headings text I picked navy and other text uses darkslategrey.

 #### Imagery
-I picked a image of the periodic table of elements as credited in the credits - media section of this readme.
-The site mentioned has many images available but I picked this as it is colourful, it is also has muted colours which makes this a website that a user of any age would like to use.
+I picked an image of the periodic table of elements as credited in the credits - media section of this readme.
+The site mentioned has many images available but I picked this as it is colourful, it also has muted colours which makes this a website that a user of any age would like to use.

 ## Features